 ACADEMIC ADJUSTMENTS FOR STUDENTS WITH DISABILITIES: If you have been certified by the Disability Resource Center (DRC) as eligible for academic adjustments on exams or quizzes, see www.math.purdue.edu/ada for exam and quiz procedures for your mathematics course or go to MATH 202 for paper copies.
+NOTE: For exam accommodations, you must contact the course coordinator(Owen Davis davisok@purdue.edu) as soon as possible during the semester and arrange an appointment to talk briefly and share your Accommodation Memorandum.

 In the event that you are waiting to be certified by the Disability Resource Center we encourage you to review our procedures prior to being certified.
-For all in-class accommodations, please see your instructor outside class hours-before or after class or during office hours-to share your Accommodation Memorandum for the current semester and discuss your accommodations as soon as possible.